Skip to content

 Cline CLI 2.0 Review

-Cline CLI 2.0 is an open-source AI coding agent with terminal-first workflows and MCP integration.
+Cline CLI 2.0 is an open-source AI coding agent that enables developers to orchestrate complex coding tasks and automate workflows directly from the command line.

 aicodeimage-generation